Input

 In the same way, you can organize the flow of input with a prompt style just before the cursor.

-Suppose the state of our app defines the username
+Suppose the state of our app defines the username and hostname like so

 const state = {